-Students are encouraged to take the entire program on a full-time basis (four to five courses a term in the fall and spring for three years, plus one or two courses in each of the two intervening summers).
-It is possible to begin studies on a part time basis or by taking online courses.
-A total of ten credits can come from online courses.
+Students can also begin the program on a part time basis however we encourage students to take the entire program on a full-time basis (four to five courses a term in the fall and spring for three years, plus one or two courses in each of the two intervening summers) if possible.
 The Master of Divinity program must be completed in no more than eight years.
-A minimum of three consecutive semesters must be devoted to full-time studies.
+Currently a minimum of two consecutive semesters must be devoted to full-time studies.
 The degree is awarded conjointly with the University of Toronto.

 Field Education is an important component of the M.Div program and there are three units of supervised field education.
 Two units are part of academic courses WYF3010H and WYF3030H.
 Each of these courses includes an academic year- long placement requirement of 10 hours per week (September to April)

 In addition there is a summer internship (WYF3020Y) usually lastiing a minumum of three months full time placement and worth two academic credits.

 All placements are organised with and through the Director of Field Education.